-NAN has a permanent collection of contemporary (in the sense of this current time) needlework which is housed at the Gregg Museum of Art & Design at North Carolina State University in Raleigh, North Carolina.
+NAN has a Permanent Collection of contemporary (in the sense of this current time) needlework which is housed at the Gregg Museum of Art & Design at North Carolina State University in Raleigh, North Carolina.
 This is an ongoing and growing collection which began when NAN was part of the Valentine Museum in Richmond, VA.
 A few works from the collection are selected for display each year at The Exemplary.
 Click on any of the images below for a larger view and to step through a slide show.
 Scroll to the bottom of the page for more information about the Collection.

 The permanent collection includes pieces from several sources:

 - Original works created by candidates who are finishing their Level II Teachers’ Certification.
 The NAN Board may, upon the recommendation of the Director and Assistant Director of Teachers’ Certification, decide to accession a candidate’s work.
 This is the highest honor bestowed on a NAN Teachers’ Certification candidate.